kurron/avro-experiment/README.md

 time saver.
 It isn't perfect, however.
 As our testing confirmed, there are cases where the schema change is too great and Avro is unable to read in the data.
-Although complex, it is possible to read in the data in a non-type-safe way and "pick" out the desired attribute by hand and apply migration rules in your own code.
+Although complex, it is possible to read in the data in a non-type-safe way and "pick" out the desired attributes by hand, applying migration rules in your own code.
 One way to do this is by embedding a reference to the schema with the data.

 ```json